RITESHkumar1910/ApexPlanet_Task2/README.md

 # SQL for Data Extraction and Business Analysis

-## Project Overview

-This project focuses on extracting and analyzing business data using SQL.
-The analysis was performed on the Superstore dataset to answer key business questions related to sales performance, customer behavior, and profitability.
+A SQL-based data analysis project focused on extracting business insights from the Superstore dataset.
+The project demonstrates data querying, aggregation, filtering, and business-oriented analysis using MySQL and Python.

 ## Objectives